 Sharing bread and wine is an important part of our church community, reminding us what Jesus did for us.
 We come up for communion in rows and the ushers will indicate where to go.
 We welcome all who are committed Christians and usually take bread and wine in their home church to join us for communion (members of St Paul’s will normally have been either formally admitted to communion or confirmed).
 If you would rather not receive communion, please still come for a blessing, keeping your hands by your side, or you are welcome to remain in your seat.
 Gluten-free wafers and non-alcoholic wine are always available, the service leader will indicate where.

 ► What do the children (0-11yrs) do during the service?

 We want to invest in the spiritual development of children of all ages, starting from the very youngest in Stepping Stones (0-1s) through to those in Explorers (7 – 11s).
 Please visit the kids’ pages for further information about our Sunday groups.

 Parents are always welcome into the groups to both settle their children and to see what they are doing.
 Children are also welcome to remain in the church with their parents if preferred.
-Our Children’s Minister, Jennifer Fellows, would be very happy to talk to you and give you further information.
+Our Children’s Minister, Tori Redding, would be very happy to talk to you and give you further information.